tldr-pages/tldr/pages/linux/xbacklight.md

 # xbacklight

-> Utility to adjust backlight brightness using RandR extension
+> Utility to adjust backlight brightness using RandR extension.

 - Get the current screen brightness as a percentage: